-On July 12, 2016, ASUS was awarded a 50-year contract by the U.S. government to operate, maintain, and provide construction management services for the water and wastewater systems at Eglin Air Force Base located in Florida.
-The value of the contract is estimated at approximately \$510 million over the 50-year period and is subject to annual economic price adjustments.
-ASUS will assume operations at Eglin Air Force Base following the completion of a 10-month transition period.
+On July 12, 2016, ASUS was awarded a 50-year contract by the U.S. government to operate, maintain, and provide construction services for the water and wastewater systems at Eglin Air Force Base located in Florida.
+The initial value of the contract is estimated at approximately \$510 million over the 50-year period and is subject to annual economic price adjustments.
+ASUS will assume operations at Eglin Air Force Base following the completion of a projected 8 to 10 month transition period.